bishmayRanjanSahoo/navigationBar/README.md

 # navigationBar
-The following project is about designing the navigation bar using CSS.
+The following project is about the designing of navigation bar using CSS.